-What symptoms and pain are associated with the peroneus longus and peroneus brevis muscle?
+What are the symptoms and pain associated with the peroneus longus and peroneus brevis muscles?

 - Pain all around the outside ankle bone

 - Pain going down the outside of the foot

 - Can cause numbness in the lower leg, ankle and top of the foot

 - Pain on the outside of the leg just below the knee

 Where are the peroneus brevis and longus muscles?